xmarston/UniqueIDPlugin/readme.md

 Unique ID Plugin
 =============

 This plugin allows the user obtain a unique id like UUID in early iOS versions.
-Only for Cordova iOS apps.
+Only for Cordova iOS & Android apps.

 Installation
 ============